sdil/open-production-web-projects/README.md

 - Ready to use (zero development required)
 - Preferrably offered as SaaS service as well

 The projects are grouped by the language and framework they're built upon.
 This list is intended to show how a particular framework is used and designed in real world application, not just in hobby/learning project.
-The developers should be able to learn how
+The developers should be able to learn how professional developers write a large codebase, how deployment looks like on PaaS/VM, how to work in a large team, and eventually contribute to them.

 Feel free to add more project repositories here by sending a [Pull Request](https://github.com/sdil/open-production-web-projects).